Trishmcc/Fundamentals-of-Data-Analytics/README.md

 2. Accents - To get rid of Fadas, you need to decode the unicode behind the scence.
 To do this, go to CAO website/rigt click/inspect/Network/Refresh.
 You      should see 2 http requests.
 Click on l8.php/Headers/Response headers/char set is iso-8859-1

 3. To fix the dash problem - Windows created cp1252 code points which have extra code points 128-159 (0x80-0x9F)[8]  iso-8859-1 dont have these code points to decode the byte -.

-The CAO Points are downloaded as a csv format.

-The Pandas Library is imported.

-The Pandas python toolkik is an open source library that is used for data analysis.
-It makes working with CSV files simplier and more effective as it can read and write data from different formats, i.e CSV (Common Seperated Values) which is the format of the CAO Points used for this analysis [?]
-The dataframe object is also useful for groupimg which will be demonstated in this project. print(df) clarifies that df is the object name that contains the csv file

-Data Screening

-To confirm the file has been read correctly and identify information about the data: print(df) To confirm that the csv file has been read correctly.
-It also identifies all column names and the number of rows and columns

-Code
-import pandas as pd

-df2021 = pd.read_csv(path2021, encoding='cp1252')

-print(df2021)

-Troubeshooting:

-## Detailed comparison of CAO points in 2019, 2020 and 2021 using the functionality in Python

-## Three plots used from matplotlib.pyplot are 1.
-2. 3.

-## Other visualisations used are

 ## References